sdecena/AWD-Seatwork-1/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.

-Guiding Question:
-- What is the project
+This project is a Car Rental Management System designed to manage up to 10 cars.
+Its purpose is to showcase the process of renting and vehicle and check the availability of each vehicle for the customer.

+Key Features:

+- Car Inventory Management
+- Rental Status
+- User Interface
+- Validation

+Technologies Used:

+- HTML
+- CSS
-- Whats the purpose
+- Javascript
-- What are key components
-- What technology used and how it is used

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- Hover Animation
-- Parallax transition
+- Functional Buttons
 - Transactional

 ### Technology